ydarja/BA-thesis/README.md

 **TO DO:**
 - [ ] try to train on sentences with the same context
 - [ ] investigate the obtained specificity scores, e.g. correlation with depth and other metrics
+- [ ] create an example of the survey to obtain human judgements